-Explore a section of the Nakasendo trail and visit two charming towns along the way…
+Explore a section of the famous Nakasendo walking trail and visit two charming towns along the way.

-The Nakasendo trail (中山道 – literal translation “middle mountain way”) is the old route that connected Tokyo and Kyoto during the Edo period.
-The section of the trail that winds through the Kiso Valley passes through two exceptionally pretty and well-preserved old Japanese towns—Magome and Tsumago, and makes for a nice day trip from Nagoya or as part of rustic retreat for a few of days.
+The Nakasendo Trail (中山道 – literal translation “middle mountain way”) is the old route that connected Tokyo and Kyoto during the Edo period.
+The section of the trail that winds through the Kiso Valley in Nagano Prefecture passes through two exceptionally pretty and well-preserved old Japanese towns—Magome and Tsumago, and makes for a nice day trip from Nagoya, or as part of a rustic retreat for a few days.

-The hike is a pretty easy one, but here are some ideas to make it a little easier, from sending your bags on ahead to keeping connected.
+The Nakasendo hike is a pretty easy one, but here are some ideas to make it even easier, from sending your bags on ahead to keeping connected.

 1. Heels or hiking boots?